How do you support developmental assignments?

 In today’s mobility climate, retaining talent and fostering a positive employee experience is important, but even more so in developmental assignments; should the employee leave the organization shortly after repatriation, the business would receive no return on their investment.
 Mobility can support their developing talent by understanding that young professionals are in a different stage of their lives than mid-career professionals, and they expect and require different support from their peers.

 To better understand the wants and needs of young professionals, we held a discussion with AIRINC employees under 35 to share our personal values and professional perspectives.
 In this series, we’ll be posting some insights on how Mobility can tailor their policies and practices to better support the talent that the business invests in.
-In our final instalment of the series, we’ll investigate setting assignment goals.
+This week, we’ll look into relocation support.